stratus-meridian/ansible-apigee-kickstart/README.md

 $ molecule test
 ```

+The current `molecule test` suite verifies the final installation by running the [verify.yml][2]
+playbook once the instance has passed the provisioning and indempotence check.
+The verification
+performed is that upon requesting the homepage for the newly provisioned instance we are
+greeted by the installation wizard, and this first page is the language selection page.

 We have to use vagrant with molecule as with the default docker containers there are
 certain systemd commands that don't work inside containers (like systemctl daemon-reload).